cerfacs-globc/icclim/README.rst

 How to use icclim
 -----------------

-Let's count the number of days above 25ºC, which correspond the index ``SU``, from a `tasmax` variable scattered in multiple netcdf files.
+Let's count the number of days above 25ºC, which corresponds to the index ``SU``, from a `tasmax` variable scattered in multiple netcdf files.

 `SU` is one of the many index that can be computed with icclim.
 See `the documentation <https://icclim.readthedocs.io/en/latest/explanation/climate_indices.html#icclim-capabilities>`_ to explore what other index you can compute with icclim.